Nymphaea nouchali var. caerulea (Savigny) Verdc.

 How to Grow and Care

-Its original habitat may have been along the Nile and other parts of east Africa.
+The original habitat of this variety may have been along the Nile and other parts of east Africa.

 - Back to genus Nymphaea